ManiBAJPAI22/RPS_game/README.md

-# Rock Paper Scissors Lizard Spock - Ethereum dApp
+# Rock Paper Scissors Lizard Spock - Ethereum Sepolia Testnet dApp

 A decentralized implementation of the Rock Paper Scissors Lizard Spock game on Ethereum.
 This project allows players to compete in the extended version of Rock Paper Scissors with ETH stakes.